Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Statement of results

-Finally, our main result suggests a notion of framings for holomorphic cubic differentials which corresponds to framings of convex $\mathbb{RP}^2$-structures in the sense of Fock-Goncharov \cite{fock-goncharov_1, fock-goncharov_2}, defined as follows: Given a compact surface $\overline{S}$ with boundary and a convex $\mathbb{RP}^2$-structure $\overline{X}$ with piecewise geodesic boundary on $\overline{S}$ with vertices $\Lambda\subset \pa \overline{S}$, a framing of $\overline{X}$ is by definition a choice of a point in each connected component of $\pa\overline{S}\setminus\Lambda$ (see \cite[Definition 2.6]{fock-goncharov_2} and the remark following it).
-Framings of a convex $\mathbb{RP}^2$-structure $X$ in $\mathcal{P}_{g,b}^d$ is then defined as framings of the extension of $X$ to compact surface with boundary.
-The moduli space $\widehat{\mathcal{P}}_{g,b}^d$ of framed convex $\mathbb{RP}^2$-structures is studied in \cite{fock-goncharov_1, fock-goncharov_2}.
+Finally, Theorem \ref{thm_intro3} implies a holomorphic description of \emph{framings} of convex $\mathbb{RP}^2$-structures in the sense of Fock-Goncharov \cite{fock-goncharov_1, fock-goncharov_2}, defined as follows: Given a surface $S$ which is the interior of a compact surface $\overline{S}$ with nonempty boundary and a convex $\mathbb{RP}^2$-structure $X$ on $S$ which extends to one with piecewise geodesic boundary on $\overline{S}$, with vertices $\Lambda\subset \pa \overline{S}$, a framing of $X$ is by definition a choice of a point in each connected component of $\pa \overline{S}\setminus\Lambda$ (see Definition 2.6 in \cite{fock-goncharov_2} and the remark following it).
+Thus, under the above assumptions on $m$, each convex $\mathbb{RP}^2$-structure $X$ in $\mathcal{P}_{g,b}^m$ can be endowed with framings.
+The moduli space $\widehat{\mathcal{P}}_{g,b}^m$ of all such framed $X$'s is the subject of study in \cite{fock-goncharov_1, fock-goncharov_2}.